 Gen Zers and millennials are gaining influence

 Why is their viewpoint especially important?
-Not only are Gen Zers and millennials change makers, they’re also rapidly becoming the biggest population in the workforce—about 50% today and increasing to 65%+ by 2031
+Not only are Gen Zers and millennials change-makers, but they’re also rapidly becoming the biggest population in the workforce—about 50% today and increasing to 65%+ by 2031.

 They’re also the group least likely to stay in a job for long.
 In 2022, the median tenure of 25-to-34-year-old employees was just 2.8 years.
-Today, 70% of Gen Zers and millennials say they’re considering leaving their jobs within the year—despite threats of recession and despite tech layoffs by the tens of thousands.
+Today, 70% of Gen Zers and millennials say they’re considering leaving their jobs within the year—despite the tens of thousands of tech layoffs.

 They expect employers to care about their mental health and well-being